vincenzocoia/vincenzocoia.com/content/home/teaching.md

 active = true  # Activate this widget? true/false
 weight = 25  # Order that this section will appear.

-title = "Teaching"
+title = "Resources"
-subtitle = "Public Material "
+subtitle = "Platforms I contribute to."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.